-- 1. Which of the following correctly describes the magnetic field near a long straight wire? - (a) The field consists of straight lines perpendicular to the wire. - (b) The field consists of straight lines parallel to the wire. - (c) The field consists of radial lines originating from the wire. - (d) The field consists of concentric circles centred on the wire. - 2.
-The phenomenon of electromagnetic induction is - (a) the process of charging a body. - (b) the process of generating magnetic field due to a current passing through a coil. - (c) producing induced current in a coil due to relative motion between a magnet and the coil. - (d) the process of rotating a coil of an electric motor. - 3.
-The device used for producing electric current is called a - (a) generator. - (b) galvanometer. - (c) ammeter. - (d) motor. - 4.
-The essential difference between an AC generator and a DC generator is that - (a) AC generator has an electromagnet while a DC generator has permanent magnet. - (b) DC generator will generate a higher voltage. - (c) AC generator will generate a higher voltage. - (d) AC generator has slip rings while the DC generator has a commutator. - 5.
-At the time of short circuit, the current in the circuit - (a) reduces substantially. - (b) does not change. - (c) increases heavily. - (d) vary continuously. - 6.
-State whether the following statements are true or false. - (a) An electric motor converts mechanical energy into electrical energy. - (b) An electric generator works on the principle of electromagnetic induction. - (c) The field at the centre of a long circular coil carrying current will be parallel straight lines. - (d) A wire with a green insulation is usually the live wire of an electric supply. - 7.
-List two methods of producing magnetic fields.
+- 1. Which of the following correctly describes the magnetic field near a long straight wire? - (a) The field consists of straight lines perpendicular to the wire - (b) The field consists of straight lines parallel to the wire - (c) The field consists of radial lines originating from the wire - (d) The field consists of concentric circles centred on the wire - 2.
+The device used for producing electric current is called a - a. generator - b. galvanometer - c. ammeter - d. motor - 3.
+The essential difference between an AC generator and a DC generator is that - (a) AC generator has an electromagnet while a DC generator has permanent magnet - (b) DC generator will generate a higher voltage - (c) AC generator will generate a higher voltage - (d) AC generator has split rings while the DC generator has a commutator - 4.
+At the time of short circuit, the current in the circuit - (a) reduces substantially - (b) does not change - (c) increases heavily - (d) vary continuously